 She always saw herself as a race woman, committed to the "redemption and vindication of the race", a concept that emerged within the Marcus Garvey Movement.
-As her good friend, documentarian Daphne Muse, who was a SNCC volunteer during her student years at Fisk University, puts it: "She navigated the curves and right turns of oppression and transformed the racists' screams of 'You can't' into the hallelujahs and Black Power of 'We will.
-We can.""
+As her good friend, documentarian Daphne Muse, who was a SNCC volunteer during her student years at Fisk University puts it: "She navigated the curves and right turns of oppression and transformed the racists' screams of 'You can't' into the hallelujahs and Black Power of 'We can.
+We will.'"

 But Jean Wiley cannot be defined or appreciated solely in terms of the struggles against oppression that she was involved with, or the many works she initiated.
-Her home in Oakland, California, was a place of comfort for many in the Movement-a glass of wine, music, and wide-ranging conversations that covered the world as it was and as we wanted it to be, often mixed with laughter as well as commitment.
-In the letter to her son, Cabral, included in Hands on the Freedom Plow: Personal Accounts by Women in SNCC, she concludes: "...dedication to the struggle takes you to places, causes, and people you'd never have dreamed of.
+Her homes in Tuskegee, Alabama, New York City and Oakland, California, were places of comfort for many in the Movement-a glass of wine, music, and wide-ranging conversations that covered the world as it was and as we wanted it to be, often mixed with laughter as well as commitment.
+In the letter to her son, Cabral, Jean concludes: "...dedication to the struggle takes you to places, causes, and people you'd never have dreamed of.
 I hope you find your rightful place within our struggle and among the kinds of dedicated activists I found - people with vision, courage, and respect for one another.
-The struggle continues.
-It must.